betaflight/betaflight.com/docs/wiki/boards/Missing.md

 You can try to find a previous board / board version from same Manufacturer at [https://betaflight.com/docs/wiki/boards](https://betaflight.com/docs/category/boards)

-Also you can request the Manufacturer to create this description as described at [https://betaflight.com/docs/manufacturer/manufacturer-design-guidelines](https://betaflight.com/docs/manufacturer/manufacturer-design-guidelines)
+You can ask the Manufacturer to add this description as described in [https://betaflight.com/docs/manufacturer/manufacturer-design-guidelines](https://betaflight.com/docs/manufacturer/manufacturer-design-guidelines)